1638 Calabrian earthquakes: Summary of events

-Earthquake sequence

-March 27
+Damage and casualties

+The official number of deaths stood at 9,571, including 6,811 in Calabria Citeriore and 2,760 in Calabria Ulteriore.
+The total number of dead was likely higher as these figures did not account for the many deaths that occurred in the months following the first earthquake due to injuries and deprevation.

-At 10:00 p.m., the first and most destructive earthquake struck with an epicenter in the Savuto Valle or near the upper Crati River.
+On March 27, at 22:00, the first and most destructive earthquake struck with an epicenter in the Savuto Valle or near the upper Crati River.
 It reached a maximum Modified Mercalli intensity level of XI (Extreme) in the heavily populated communes of Martirano, Rogliano, Santo Stefano di Rogliano, Grimaldi, Motta Santa Lucia, Marzi and Carpanzano.
 The earthquake destroyed much of the settlements in those towns.
 The town of Amantea suffered total damage, while minor damage was reported at Maratea and Reggio Calabria.
 According to Ettore Capecelatro, a jurist and official of the Kingdom of Naples, more than 10,000 homes were destroyed, while another 3,000 were rendered unsafe for habitation.
 Luca Cellesi, the bishop of the Roman Catholic Diocese of Martirano, was injured during the collapse of his castle in the town of Pedivigliano, where he reported that the population of his diocese fell from 12,000 to 6,500 after the quake.
 In Aiello Calabro, 408 homes were obliterated and 655 residents were killed.
 At least 116 inhabitants were killed in Belsito, 234 in Grimaldi, 495 in Carpanzano, 229 in Conflenti, 173 in Malito, 532 in Motta Sta Lucia, 1,200 in Nicastro, 102 in Piane Crati, 216 in Sambiase, 451 in Scigliano Diano and 126 in Feroleto.
 The town of Martirano was destroyed and 517 inhabitants were killed.

 Following the earthquake, the affected areas saw a decrease in population from migration.
 Many inhabitants of Motta Santa Lucia moved to Decollatura, and residents of Pedivigliano and Pittarella moved to Sila.
 Survivors from Scigliano and Carpanzano relocated to the Ionian coast and formed the communes of Mandatoriccio and Savelli.

-March 28

 The two earthquakes on March 28 occurred in the southern tip of Calabria on Palm Sunday.
 One of the two shocks' epicenters was near Nicastro, where 3,000 people were killed.
 At least 600 of the total deaths in the city resulted from the collapse of a church.
 Many more residents were killed in Lamezia Terme, Falerna, Feroleto Antico and Sant'Eufemia Lamezia.
 The quake caused a destructive tsunami in the Gulf of Saint Euphemia.
 Damage at Sant'Eufemia Lamezia was so severe that the town was abandoned.

 A second shock occurred in the Serre Calabresi, causing fissures to appear in the ground.
 Sulfur and flames were reported emanating from the newly formed fissures.
 The earthquake was particularly destructive in Rosarno and Mileto, while the town centers of Borrello, Briatico and Castelmonardo was destroyed.